repo-sync/repo-sync/README.md

 This workflow file is fully customizable allowing for advanced configurations.

-#### Cron
+#### cron

 The default cron is every 15 minutes.
 This can be easily adjusted by changing the cron string.

 #### External events

-Instead of triggering workflow using the cron scheduler, you can setup [external events](https://help.github.com/en/articles/events-that-trigger-workflows#external-events) to trigger the workflow when the source repo changes.
+Instead of triggering workflows using the cron scheduler, you can setup [external events](https://help.github.com/en/articles/events-that-trigger-workflows#external-events) to trigger the workflow when the source repo changes.

 #### Workflow steps